goravel/docs/security/authorization.md

 facades.Gate().Define("update-post", policies.NewPostPolicy().Update)
 ```

-You may continue to define additional methods on the policy as needed for the various actions it authorizes.
-For example, you might define `View` or `Delete` methods to authorize various `models.Post` related actions, but remember you are free to give your policy methods any name you like.
+As you work on authorizing different actions, you can add more methods to your policy.
+For instance, you can create `View` or `Delete` methods to authorize various model-related actions.
+Feel free to name your policy methods as you see fit.

 <CommentService/>